Hilda Murrell

 Hilda Murrell (3 February 1906 – on or before 24 March 1984) was a British rose grower, naturalist, diarist and campaigner against nuclear power and nuclear weapons.
-She was abducted and found murdered five miles from her home in Shropshire.
+She was abducted and found murdered 8 km from her home in Shropshire.
 Decades later there was a conviction based on DNA and fingerprint evidence and a confession.
-The case remains however controversial and subject to theories that she was murdered by elements in the British government.
+However, the case remains controversial and subject to theories that she was murdered by elements in the British government.

 Life

 Hilda Murrell was born on 3 February 1906 in Shrewsbury, in the county of Shropshire, England, and lived there all her life.
-The elder of two daughters, she came from a family of nurserymen, seedsmen and florists going back to 1837.
+Her parents were Owen C. Murrell (1874-1949) and Lily M. Lowe (1885-1949).
+She was the elder of two daughters, she came from a family of nurserymen, seedsmen and florists going back to 1837.
 Her grandfather Edwin Murrell established and ran Portland Nurseries until his death in 1908.

 A gifted pupil at Shrewsbury Girls' High School where she was head girl, Murrell won a scholarship to Newnham College, Cambridge (1924–27).
 She graduated with an MA in English and French literature, and Modern and Mediaeval Languages.

 Rose growing

-Having no brothers, in 1928 Hilda was persuaded by her father Owen to join what was by then a successful and well-known family rose nursery and seed shop business run by him and his elder brother Edwin Foley Murrell.
+Having no brothers, in 1928 Hilda was persuaded by her father, Owen, to join what was by then a successful and well-known family rose nursery and seed shop business run by him and his elder brother, Edwin Foley Murrell.
 She quickly developed outstanding horticultural and business skills and took over as Director in 1937.

 Her energy and organisational flair proved assets during World War II in her voluntary work for the care and resettlement of refugee children in Shropshire foster homes and schools, making lifelong friends of some of those she helped.
 Her fund-raising efforts included arranging recitals in Shrewsbury by such world-famous performers as the pianist Dame Myra Hess and violinist Jelly d'Arányi.

 Under her management, Edwin Murrell Ltd enjoyed its final golden years from 1949 to 1970.
 She had become an internationally respected rose-grower and authority on rose species, old-fashioned varieties and miniature roses.
 The firm regularly won top awards at Chelsea and Southport Flower Shows as well as at the oldest annual flower show in the world in Shrewsbury.
 She sold roses to the Queen Mother and the Churchills and helped Vita Sackville-West design her White Garden at Sissinghurst Castle in Kent.
 Her annual rose catalogue was widely known and respected both for its information and elegant writing; and she also designed many gardens.
 In a final tribute, David C.H.
 Austin gained her approval to name a rose after her just three weeks before she was murdered.